 For the Adrenaline Junkie

 If your dad is an adventurous spirit, your best bet is to attempt to go on as many thrill rides as possible — yes, all in one day!
-For families with a Park Hopper ticket, we recommend hitting Guardians of the Galaxy: Cosmic Rewind, Expedition Everest, Tower of Terror, Rock ‘n’ Roller Coaster, Space Mountain, Big Thunder Mountain and Splash Mountain.
-If you have a Base Ticket, Magic Kingdom is a solid option so that you can conquer the three Mountains or head to Disney's Hollywood Studios for Tower of Terror and Rock ‘n’ Roller Coaster.
+For families with a Park Hopper ticket, we recommend hitting Guardians of the Galaxy: Cosmic Rewind, Expedition Everest, Tower of Terror, Rock ‘n’ Roller Coaster, Space Mountain, Big Thunder Mountain and the new TRON Lightcycle / Run.
+If you have a Base Ticket, Magic Kingdom is a solid option so that you can conquer the Mountains or head to Disney's Hollywood Studios for Tower of Terror and Rock ‘n’ Roller Coaster.
 While you're there, take a spin at flying the fastest ship in the galaxy with Millennium Falcon: Smugglers Run.
+Because the force is strong with these fathers.

 For the Golf Lover